Jumio/mobile-sdk-ios/docs/integration_bam-checkout.md

 * Scan overlay: border color, text color

 ## Delegation
 Implement the delegate methods of the `BAMCheckoutViewControllerDelegate` protocol to be notified of scan attempts, successful scans and error situations.
-Dismiss the SDK view in your app in case or success or error.
+Dismiss the `BAMCheckoutViewController` instance in your app in case of success or error.

 #### Scan attempt
 You receive a Jumio scan reference for each attempt, if the Internet connection is available.
 For offline scans the parameter scanReference will be nil.